 USEFUL FOR: Anxiety, stress relief, neuroprotection, immune strength, cancer prevention

 SUMMARY: Phenibut is a powerful supplement developed in the 1960s for Soviet cosmonauts.
-Now, it is used recreationally in order to fight anxiety and help with relaxation.
+Now, it is used recreationally to fight anxiety and help with relaxation.

 USEFUL FOR: Anxiety, stress, mood enhancement